-If you like this DIY Silver Platter Chalkboard Christmas Gift idea, you may also love these Santa Claus Mason Jars.
+If you like this DIY Silver Platter Chalkboard Christmas Gift idea & tutorial, you may also love these Santa Claus Mason Jars.

 1- Before you start to paint, sand the platter surface lightly with sandpaper.
 You need to rough up the surface so the paint has something to stick to.